microsoft/vscode-jupyter/README.md

 -   **Step 4.** Open or create a notebook file and start coding!

-- **Special Note:**  The Jupyter Extension in VS Code Insiders will include our Native Notebooks experience!
-To opt out:
+- **Special Note:**  The Jupyter Extension in VS Code Insiders will include our Native Notebooks experience by default!
+Because we are running in VS Code insiders and this build is updated every day, there may be times when our extension may fail to work at all.
+We do attempt to ensure that this doesn't happen frequently.
+If it does we strive to provide an updated extension build by the next business day.
+However, if you'd like to opt out of the native experience while working in VS Code insiders:
     - Open the command palette (Windows: Ctrl + Shift + P, iOS: Command + Shift + P) and select "Preferences: Open Settings (JSON)"
     - Add the following code to your JSON settings:
      `"jupyter.experiments.optOutFrom": ["NativeNotebookEditor"],`

-To use the latest version of the extension:
--  Set the "jupyter.insidersChannel" setting to "daily" or "weekly" based on how often you would like the extension to check for updates

 ## Notebooks Quick Start